 In Role Play one student might be told that she is a supermarket checkout assistant whilst another is a customer.
 Students might also be given fairly tight guidelines outlining the nature of their exchange or the language points they are expected to cover.
-Role Play involves participants to 'act' in a given role which is clearly defined on a role-card.
-It is very much akin to acting in a play.

 In Simulation the group members would not be expected to place emphasis only on a given set of language points, and effective communication should be the outcome, rather than the strictly correct use of vocabulary and structures.
 The group is given a task which may last a single period or stretch over a number of sessions.
-These tasks may range from the fairly short to the longer-term, more wide-ranging and complex (see www.languages.dk/methods/methods.html).
+These tasks may range from the fairly short to the longer-term, more wide-ranging and complex (see www.languages.dk/methods/methods/methods.html).
 The length of the Simulation need not be connected to the complexity of the language required to carry it out, as the language skills which students bring with them to the exercise are what determines its linguistic complexity.
 At the end of the exercise the group will have arrived at some decision or series of decisions and choices which they will be expected to explain and justify.
 However, the process of the exercise is of at least as great importance as the product in the sense that the linguistic interaction among the students will determine its effectiveness and success.